anttonisamuel/vue_training/README.md

 # vue_training

 My first touch to Vue.
-The idea of this project was to learn basics of Vue and not to make an amazing-looking web app.
+I already have experice with making web apps with React, therefore the idea of this project was to learn basics of Vue and not to make an amazing-looking web app.

 What did I learn: